joeloskarsson/joeloskarsson.github.io/_posts/2019-02-03-transport-mode.md

 * Standard deviation of speed
 * 25, 50 and 75 percentiles of speed

-{% include figure.html path="assets/img/scatter.svg" class="img-fluid" %}
+{% include figure.liquid path="assets/img/scatter.svg" class="img-fluid" %}
 <div class="caption">
     Scatter plots of some of the features
 </div>